Nareshix/rsql/README.md

 ### 1. Inline Schema (Standalone)

 As seen in the Quick Start.
 Define tables inside the struct.
-Useful for prototypes or self-contained modules.

 ```rust
 #[lazy_sql]